iotaledger/sd-jwt-payload/README.md

 # SD-JWT Reference implementation

-Rust implementation of the [Selective Disclosure for JWTs (SD-JWT) **version 07**](https://www.ietf.org/archive/id/draft-ietf-oauth-selective-disclosure-jwt-07.html)
+Rust implementation of the [Selective Disclosure for JWTs (SD-JWT) **version 12**](https://www.ietf.org/archive/id/draft-ietf-oauth-selective-disclosure-jwt-12.html)

 ## Overview

 This library supports
-* **Encoding**:
+* **Issuing SD-JWTs**:
-  - creating disclosers and replacing values in objects and arrays with the digest of their disclosure.
+  - Create a selectively disclosable JWT by choosing which properties can be concealed from a verifier.
+    Concealable claims are replaced with their disclosure's digest.
-  - Adding decoys to objects and arrays.
+  - Adding decoys to both JSON objects and arrays.
+  - Requiring an holder's key-bind.
+* **Managing SD-JWTs**
+  - Conceal with ease any concealable property.
+  - Insert a key-bind.
-* **Decoding**
+* **Verifying SD-JWTs**
   - Recursively replace digests in objects and arrays with their corresponding disclosure value.

 `Sha-256` hash function is shipped by default, encoding/decoding with other hash functions is possible.